 If you would like to help us with any locally-organised collections in your area and local supermarkets please contact us on 01782 286209.
-We will provide you with a range of materials you need including t-shirts, tins or buckets and stickers.
+We will provide you with a range of materials you might need.

 If you would like some help planning an event please contact us.
 In addition to theses resources we can provide collection tins, balloons, customised leaflets and posters to help you advertise your plans or recruit participants.